Licensed limo from Puslinch to Pearson Airport. Sedan $125, SUV $155, Van $550. Rate guaranteed at booking.

 Replace with photo

-The $125 sedan fare from Puslinch includes several components that aren't itemized separately but are present in full: a commercially licensed and insured vehicle, a driver with professional credentials, door-to-door pickup at your Puslinch address, direct routing to the Pearson departure terminal, real-time flight tracking on return trips, and a meet-and-greet in the arrivals hall.
-These are standard parts of the service, not upgrades with a separate price tag.
+The $125 sedan fare covers more than the drive.
+It includes a commercially licensed and insured vehicle, a TNC-credentialed driver, door-to-door pickup at your Puslinch address, direct routing to the correct Pearson departure terminal, real-time flight tracking on return trips, and a meet and greet at arrivals inside the terminal.
+None of these are optional add-ons with separate pricing.
+They are standard parts of every booking.

-Commercial vehicle insurance is a different product from personal auto insurance.
-A rideshare driver's personal policy excludes commercial driving.
-The platform's commercial coverage applies in specific circumstances, with limits that vary by jurisdiction.
-For a 80-kilometre airport run, knowing that the vehicle carries proper commercial coverage is relevant.
-The $125 rate covers that coverage.
-It doesn't require a separate purchase or a verification question at pickup.
+Commercial vehicle insurance is a distinct product from personal auto coverage.
+A rideshare driver's personal policy typically excludes commercial use.
+Platform coverage applies in defined circumstances, with limits that vary.
+For an 80 km airport run, travelling in a properly insured commercial vehicle matters.
+The $125 flat rate includes that coverage without a separate line item or a verification question at pickup.

-The booking confirmation you receive is complete: driver name, vehicle type, pickup time, pickup address in Puslinch, and flat fare.
-Nothing additional appears at payment.
-No airport surcharge added at drop-off.
-No card processing fee appended.
-No tip expected beyond your discretion.
-What the confirmation states is the full transaction.
-That pricing clarity is what the flat rate model provides.
-Not just convenience, complete predictability on both ends of the trip.
+The booking confirmation you receive before the trip is complete: driver name, vehicle type, pickup time, your Puslinch address, and the flat fare.
+Nothing changes at the end of the trip.
+No airport access fee added at drop-off.
+No fuel surcharge appended after the fact.
+No card processing fee attached to the final charge.
+The number on the confirmation is the number charged.
+That is the flat rate model.

 IMAGE B